manikyaswathi/harp/README.md

 ## 1. Configure HARP with TAPIS to configure HARP and applications to profile as container images.

+NOTE: PLEASE READ BEFORE CONFIGURING HARP WITH TAPIS

+1. TAPIS executes only contanierised applications, so HARP (HARP framework) and the Application should be contaninerized.
+2. Profiling an application HARP Framework with TAPIS is test on both TACC and OSC systems.
   Follow through the Notebook: https://colab.research.google.com/drive/1IbOrGBCa9Cpl5BOSJrCUgmICKb-TOczu?usp=sharing for profiling the application using HARP Container using TAPIS.
   Alternatively, download the example notebook from "Notebooks" folder
+3. HARP Framework and example comntainers could be executed on local box user docker or apptaner servers without TAPIS integration.

 Steps:<br />
 1. Creating a new HARP Image [or] using the pre-made HARP Image
 2. Create an image for the application to be profiled using HARP Framework (Image)
-3. Refer to Section "_Using HARP to profile an application and predict the execution time_" for steps to execute the container in localbox or a CI (like oSC or TACC nodes) with or without TAPIS.
+3. Refer to Section "_Using HARP to profile an application and predict the execution time_" for steps to execute the container in localbox or a CI (like OSC or TACC nodes) with or without TAPIS.

 1. Creating a HARP Image using Docker Environment <br />
 a.
 Use the 'Dockerfile_HARP_local' file to create an Image for executing the Framework on a local box using 'docker build'.